-See the Working with cards section in the Operator's Guide for details of using the Erase Card and Cancel Credential workflows, and the Credential group section in the Administration Guide for details of the Credential Group options.
+See the Administration Guide for details of using the Erase Card and Cancel Credential workflows, and the Credential Group options.

-5.12 Managing VSC access
+4.12 Managing VSC access

 You can use the Manage VSC Access workflow to schedule a VSC to be locked; for example, if a user is going on leave.